lanl-ansi/PowerModels.jl/docs/src/storage.md

 # PowerModels' Storage Component

 In addition to the standard transmission network components (e.g. bus, load, generator, branch, ...)
 PowerModels also includes a generic storage component, which can be configured to model a variety of storage devices.
 This section provides a brief overview of the storage component's data and mathematical model.
+The motivations and derivation of this model are discussed in this [technical report](https://arxiv.org/abs/2004.14768).

 ## Storage Data Model